sdaume/ds4sd-2024-modules/workflows/slides/index.md

 -   Create a new repo on GitHub and
 -   Clone it as a new project in R Studio
--   Edit the default README in you new R Studio project
+-   Edit the default README in your new R Studio project
 -   Commit and the changes
 -   Push the changes to GitHub

-## Exercise 2: Create and publish an R Markdown document
+## Exercise 2: Create an R Markdown document with different output formats

 -   In your new project create an R Markdown file
 -   Edit the file and insert
     -   a simple plot with your own or Gapminder data
     -   citation to references exported from your reference manager
-    -   `knitr` to teh default output format
+    -   `knitr` to the default output format
 -   Try different output formats: PDF, Word

+## Exercise 3: Publish an R Markdown document via GitHub

+-   Use your earlier R Markdown document
+-   `knit` to HTML, push to GitHub and **publish** the document
--   Try to create a presentation as output
+-   Extra: Try to create a presentation as output

 ## References